 Consistency is desirable for long-term investors

-Until recently I didn’t have a method to my search for consistent companies.
-I was limited to looking at the 10 year history of revenues, earnings and dividends by eye and making a judgement about how consistent they looked.
+Until recently, I didn’t have a method for finding consistent companies.
+I was limited to looking at the 10-year history of revenues, earnings and dividends by eye and making a judgement about how consistent they looked.

-However, more recently I’ve developed a new way to measure consistency which is… consistent, and based on the numbers rather than my ‘eye’.
+However, more recently, I’ve developed a new way to measure consistency which is based on the numbers rather than my ‘eye’.

 The Consistency rating in detail

 Following on from my previous look at measuring a company’s growth, the consistency rating is also based on the company’s 10-year history of revenues, earnings and dividends.
 For me, these are the three most important figures to look at when doing the initial review.

 You’re unlikely to find a strong, consistently growing company that doesn’t earn consistent profits.
 So the first thing to check is how consistently the company has earned a profit in the last decade.
 In this case, I’m measuring profits as basic earnings.
 For every year that the company makes a profit, it gets a point.